 Key aspects of diplomatic relations

-Swiss diplomacy in Burundi is mainly focused on development and peacebuilding efforts.
-Switzerland has a cooperation office in Burundi and a cooperation programme for the Great Lakes region (Burundi, Democratic Republic of the Congo and Rwanda).
-The Great Lakes region is defined as a geographical priority in Switzerland's Sub-Saharan Africa Strategy 2021–24.
+Swiss diplomacy in Burundi focuses primarily on development and peacebuilding.
+Switzerland has a cooperation office there and runs a cooperation programme for the Great Lakes region (Burundi, Democratic Republic of the Congo and Rwanda).

 Switzerland has set out a strategy for sub-Saharan Africa for 2021–24.
 In the Great Lakes region, which includes Burundi, Switzerland works mainly in peacebuilding and fundamental human rights promotion.
 Switzerland promotes quality basic education and vocational education and training, thus fostering job creation.

 Cooperation in education, research and innovation

 Researchers who are citizens of Burundi can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.